cocowy1/RoSe-Robust-Self-supervised-Stereo-Matching-under-Adverse-Weather-Conditions/README.md

     └── AdverseWeather testset
 ```
 # 2. Create AdverseWeather subset
 We employ [img2img-turbo](https://github.com/GaParmar/img2img-turbo) to generate the adverse weather subset.
-Specifically, you can download the toolkit and utilize the officially released weights for day2rainy and day2night, while we additionally provide the trained weights for day2foggy to further extend its applicability.
+The toolkit can be downloaded and used with the officially released day2rainy and day2night weights to generate the corresponding subsets by following the provided instructions.
+As day2foggy weights are not available in the official release, we train the model ourselves and additionally provide the trained day2foggy weights, thereby extending the applicability of the toolkit to a broader range of adverse weather conditions.

 # 3. Train on SceneFlow
 Run `main_stereo.py` to train on the SceneFlow dataset.
 Please update the datapath in `main_stereo.py` to your training data path.